harmonylang/harmony-gui/README.md

 In the top right of the window shows the state of shared variables just _before_ the current highlighted microstep is executed.
 Those variables are shared by all threads.

 ### 8. Local Variables
-Under the Shared Varaibles section is the Local Variables section, which shows the state of local variables just _before_ the current highlighted microstep is executed.
+Under the Shared Variables section is the Local Variables section, which shows the state of local variables just _before_ the current highlighted microstep is executed.
 Those variables are local to the current running thread.

 ### 9. Stack Top
 Under the Local Variables section is the Stack Top section, which shows the stack top of the current thread.
 It does not show the entire stack of the current thread but only shows the top of the stack that corresponds to the latest function call.

 ### 10. Print Log
 This is the "console" that records the output of the program.
-Everything printed in the program using `print` statments will occur in the Print Log.
+Everything printed in the program using `print` statements will occur in the Print Log.

 ### 11. Issue Message
 The top left of the screen shows the issue of the program.
-The issue is detected by Harmony model checker.
+The issue is detected by the Harmony model checker.
 In this example of dining philosophers, the issue shown is `Non-terminating state`, which suggests there is a deadlock.

 ### 12. Machine Status
 In the top right of the window there are three checkboxes that show the current machine status.
 Those checkboxes are read-only and you cannot manually check or uncheck them.
 The three checkboxes show whether the current thread is in atomic mode, in read-only mode, or in interrupt-disabled mode.